How RunWell Actually Builds AI Automations

 A short list, because it tells you more than the long version of what we do.

 - We don't sell SaaS.
-There is no Runwell platform you log into.
+There is no RunWell platform you log into.
 The automations live in your stack.

 - We don't lock you in.
 Every automation we build, you own.
 Every integration, every prompt, every piece of context engineering — documented and handed over.